EdD Doctorate in Education

 - On the Scope of Digital Vocabulary Trainers for Learning in Distance Education

 How to Apply

-Applications for PhD study with IET should be made through the Open University’s Centre for Research in Education and Educational Technology (CREET).
+Applications for PhD study with IET should be made through The Open University’s Faculty of Wellbeing, Education and Language Studies.
+Find out more information here.